lham/tonguetwister/docs/format-spec/chunks/KEY*.md

-# Resource Key Table
+# Resource Assoc Table

-The resource key table is an array, each entry representing a parent-child [belongs-to relationship](#TODO) for [resources](../readme.md#resource-relationships) within the file.
+The resource assoc table is an array, each entry representing a parent-child [belongs-to relationship](#TODO) for [resources](../readme.md#resource-relationships) within the file.
 Each entry has a primary key consisting of the resource id of the parent and the [FourCC](#TODO) of the child.
 The other entry data is simply the resource id of the child.